The 2024 Western Center Request for Applications period is now OPEN!

 Online Application System and Registration: The online application system includes a user-based access within the Results Verification System (RVS).
-To register your proposal in the Results Verification System (RVS), click here.
-Select “Register” and enter information to create a new account.
+If you have not yet created your account, click “Create New Account”.
+Enter your email address, which will be used to login to the system and access your project.
+Fill out the rest of the information and then click “Create RVS Account” at the bottom of the form.
 You will receive an email registration confirmation.
 If you do not receive the confirmation email within 15 minutes, check your spam folder.
 Click on the link in the email to complete your registration.

 Login: After registration, or if you already have an existing account, log in to the Results Verification System (RVS) using your email address and password which will take you to “My Projects”.
-To begin a new Proposal, select “Start New Application” and then “Western ERME” under All Available Funding.
+To begin a new Proposal, select “Start New Application” and then “Western ERME” from the orange boxes across the top.
+Make sure you choose the correct funding opportunity.
+Click “Apply for this Grant”.
 Instructions for each section of the application may be accessed by clicking on the orange tab labeled “Instructions” located in the upper right portion of each page of the application.
 Multiple users may be given access to your project by entering their email address.
 This is explained in detail in the “Project People” section of the Application Tutorial.

 Budget Detail & Indirect Cost Limitation – IMPORTANT INFORMATION